Call now for 24/7 services. 100% confidential. Insurance accepted.

 Give your child active feedback while your child is speaking-nodding, giving verbal responses such as “I see,” etc. When our child has finished speaking, ask clarifying questions or restate what she’s said.
 If your child is telling you something they are enthusiastic about, for example, try to respond with similar enthusiasm.

 Watch for nonverbal messages.
-Posture, eye contact, energy level-these can all be clues to your child’s true feelings.
+Posture, eye contact, and energy level-these can all be clues to your child’s true feelings.
 They may tell you school is going okay but nonverbal messages may tell a different story.

 Ask open-ended questions.
 Avoid asking questions that can be answered with a yes or no.